 I was also drawn to the church dedicated to Saint Irene (Via VittorioEmanuele II, 11), who was the patron saint of Lecce until 1656, when she was replaced by Saint Orontius.
 Building work on this church started in 1591, led by Francesco Grimaldi Teatini.
 I especially liked the depiction of the she-wolf under the oak tree and crown, which are key symbols of Lecce and make up its coat of arms.

 This city is a good place to stop and admire details.
 You can spend ages spotting gems on the front of the famous church of Santa Croce (Via Umberto I), for example.
 Here is just one small section I liked:

 I noticed as I was walking through the streets of Lecce that there were quite a few people riding bikes and a lot of stray cats and kittens wandering around.
 I almost got run over a few times by the bikes, I guess I wasn’t expecting to see them in the small winding streets.
-The cats were incredibly cute, especially the many tiny kittens, but very timid.
+The cats were cute, especially the many tiny kittens, but very timid.

 The guide who had shown me around Matera suggested I visit Lecce’s cemetery.
 So I decided to take up his advice on my last day.
 It was a peaceful walk from the entrance of the cemetery up to the church of Santi Niccolo e Cataldo.
 Behind there I wandered around the family tombs and mausoleums under the cypress trees.